devops-myway/certified-kubernetes-administrator-Practice/Domain 5 - Storage - Data persistence/PVs - PVCs Storage.md

 ##### The pyramid of persistent data
-For stateless applications — apps that don’t store or modify changeable data—this is perfect e.g deployments, etc.
+Stateless applications — apps that don’t store or modify changeable data—this is perfect e.g deployments, etc.
 Containers are typically presumed to be ephemeral and immutable, which is to say that we expect any given container to be short-lived, replaceable, and unchanging in its contents.

-But most apps are stateful: they change into different states as users or clients create, update, or delete data that may persist over time.
+But most apps are Stateful: they change into different states as users or clients create, update, or delete data that may persist over time.

-Top fo the pyramid of data persistence and reliability:
+Top of the pyramid of data persistence and reliability:
 - Volumes mounted to Pods:
 Pod-mounted volumes are most suited to temporary caches and other short-term uses that you don’t expect to last any longer than a given Pod—for example, this technique can be used to mount a Secret to a Pod.
 - Volumes mounted to Nodes: